-The Planning Board has reviewed and accepts the recommendations of the MCDPS Fire Department Access and Water Supply Section in its letter February 20, 2025, and hereby incorporates them as conditions of approval.
-The Applicant must comply with each of the recommendations in the letter, which MCDPS may amend if the amendments do not conflict with other conditions of Site Plan approval.
+- a.
+The Planning Board has reviewed and accepts the recommendations of the MCDPS Fire Department Access and Water Supply Section in its letter dated February 20, 2025, and hereby incorporates them as conditions of approval.
+The Applicant must comply with each of the recommendations in the letter, which MCDPS may amend if the amendments do not conflict with other conditions of Site Plan approval. - b.
+Before approval to release any portion of the site plan performance bond, the Applicant must deliver to the Planning Department, with a copy to MCDPS, certification by a professional engineer licensed in the State of Maryland that the fire access improvements have been constructed and installed per the recommendations from the Fire Department Access and Water Supply Section, and as shown in the approved MCDPS fire access plan, or as amended.